 Obstacles to Verbal Communication

-It is a paradox that even though the United States is a country of immigrants, you may experience little tolerance for "strange" accents.
-You may also encounter Americans with different accents.
-It will take some of you longer than others to adjust your speaking and listening cadence.
+America is a country of immigrants, so you will encounter Americans with different accents.
+It may take some of you longer than others to adjust your speaking and listening cadence.

 Obstacles to Non-verbal Communication

 This category is characterized by the eye, hand, and head movement, body posture, and so on.
 People rarely talk about the non-verbal aspect of communication.
 Yet, this is an area where more than one-half of communication takes place.
 The problem is that we often attribute our own cultural reasons for another's behavior, until we have learned what that behavior means.